Honest comparison

 Groover

-Every curator must reply within 7 days with written feedback or refund the artist.
-Stricter quality control than SubmitHub.
+Every curator must reply within 7 days with written feedback or refund the artist. $1–$2 per curator.
+Stricter feedback policy than SubmitHub.
 European-leaning curator pool.

 Playlist Push

-More of a campaign service than a per-curator marketplace.
-You set a budget, they route to curators.
-Hands-off if you don't want to pick.
+More campaign service than per-curator marketplace.
+You set a budget — typically $200–$1,000 — they route to curators.
+Very fast turnaround.
+Best if you don't want to pick curators yourself.

 If you make afro house or deep house